Fine-needle aspiration of a right neck mass in a 10-year-old boy: Diagnostic clues and workup for tumors with small round blue cells

 FNA – Fine-needle aspiration

 SRBCT - Small round blue cell tumor.

-Goldblum JR, Weiss SW, Folpe AL, editors.
+- Goldblum JR, Weiss SW, Folpe AL, eds.
 Approach to the diagnosis of soft tissue tumors.
-In: Enzinger and Weiss's Soft Tissue Tumors.
-5th
+In: Enzinger and Weiss‘s Soft Tissue Tumors (5th ed).
+New York: Elsevier.

-DeMay RM, editor.
-Lymph node.
-In: Practical Principals of Cytology.
-Chicago: American Society of Clinical Pathologists; 1999.
+- Lymph node.
+In: DeMay RM, ed.
+Practical Principals of Cytology.
+Chicago: American Society of Clinical Pathologists.

 - Hornick JL, ed.
 Practical Soft Tissue Pathology (1st ed).
 New York: Elsevier.Pediatric spindle cell tumors.
 In:

 - Semin Diagn Pathol.
 2016;33:91-103Sinonasal small round blue cell tumors: An approach to diagnosis.

 - FOLLOW-UP OF THE PRESENT CASE

 - LIST OF ABBREVIATIONS (In alphabetic order)